 - In order to obtain a clear understanding of what is involved, the designer/builder/bricklayer must read, and be familiar with the information contained in this entire brochure prior to designing the house and commencing any work. - 2.
 The information contained in this document is specifically designed and engineered for use only with clay brick product manufactured and/or marketed by companies who are members of the New Zealand Clay Brick & Paver Manufacturer's Association.
 (NZCB&PMA) or have approval from this organisation to use their system.
+The brick product must be manufactured to comply with AS/NZS4455.
 At the time of publication the following companies are members of that Association: